-The possibility of coating surfaces in building or kiosks with intelligent (AI-based) MS will allow creating smart radio environments capable of radio waves propagations by introducing, in a software-controlled way, localized and location-dependent gradient phase shifts onto the signals impinging upon the MS.
+Furthermore, the possibility of coating surfaces in building or kiosks with intelligent (AI-based) MS will allow creating smart radio environments capable of radio waves propagations by introducing, in a software-controlled way, localized and location-dependent gradient phase shifts onto the signals impinging upon the MS. As a brand-new material, MS can be combined with antenna technology, massive MIMO, millimeter wave, terahertz communication, D2D and other technologies to form a controllable smart radio environment.